 - Travel another ½ mile to the historic town of North Bloomfield, and park headquarters.

 - This route will take you about 45 minutes from Nevada City.

 Partial Pavement/Gravel Road

 From Hwy 49/20 turn north onto Hwy 49 towards Downieville for 1/3rd of a mile.
 Turn right onto North Bloomfield Road and follow this road for approximately 16 miles to the old historic town of North Bloomfield.
 The road is also known at North Bloomfield – Graniteville Road.
-Please Note: North Bloomfield Road becomes a dusty, bumpy gravel road for 6 miles after you cross the South Yuba River and before you reach the old town of North Bloomfield.
-Not recommended for RVs, cars with trailers or motorcycles.
+Please Note: North Bloomfield Road becomes a very rough unpaved road for 6 miles after you cross the South Yuba River and before you reach the old town of North Bloomfield.
+Not recommended for RVs, passenger vehicles, trailers or motorcycles.
 Travel time is about the same as using the paved route.
 It’s 10 miles shorter but the gravel road slows you down.